 She was a talking head on Video Game Nation and Charlie Brooker’s How Video Games Changed the World.
-This autumn, she is appearing as the games expert in new Dave show Dara O’Briain’s Go 8-Bit.
+Ellie was the games expert in all three series of Dave’s show Dara O’Briain’s Go 8-Bit.
 She also hosted the companion show Go 8-Bit DLC.

 Ellie writes a monthly column for Eurogamer and is a regular contributor to Guinness World Records Gamer’s Edition.
 She has also written for The Guardian and Vice.
 Her other TV and radio appearances include BBC Breakfast, Sky News, CNN, and Radio 5 Live.

 Originally from Melbourne, Helen Thorn began performing comedy in 2003.
 The following year she reached the national final of RAW Comedy, Australia’s most prestigious open mic competition.
 She also made it to the final of 2Day FM’s Australian Comedy God competition, and was selected to perform in The Comedy Zone, a showcase for the country’s best new talent.